 Anxiety Affects Us All

 As an anxious person myself, I used to think some people must never feel that pang of anxiety as severe as I always have.
 But, over the years, I've come to realize that anxiety affects everybody differently.
 It looks different in everybody, and everybody's triggers are unique to them.
-Some, like me, are most anxious in social situations, while others may be a social butterfly but find anxiety creeping up on them when they have to drive or fly.
-Some fear death, losing loved ones, heights, speaking in public or travelling.
+Some, like me, are most anxious in social situations, while others may find anxiety creeping up on them when they have to drive or fly.
+Some fear losing loved ones, heights, speaking in public or travelling.

 We all have things that scare the bejeebers out of us, worry us and put us into that fear state of mind.
 It's impossible to avoid completely.
 It's a part of life and in some cases, keeps us out of harm's way.
 But, for the most part, our fears, worries and anxieties come from our unchecked minds taking the rein or an imbalanced gut/brain chemistry.